ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 2 - Kube State Metrics service.md

 ## Kube State Metrics ServiceAccount

-To deploy the Kube State Metrics service, you need some objects you already saw in the [Headlamp deployment](G031%20-%20K3s%20cluster%20setup%2014%20~%20Deploying%20the%20Headlamp%20dashboard.md).
+To deploy the Kube State Metrics service, you need some objects you already met in the [Headlamp deployment](G031%20-%20K3s%20cluster%20setup%2014%20~%20Deploying%20the%20Headlamp%20dashboard.md).
 One of those objects is a service account, which provides an identity for processes running in a pod.
 In other words, this is an standard Kubernetes authentication resource [explained in this official Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).

-Configure one service account for your Kube State Metrics service as follows:
+Prepare one service account for your Kube State Metrics service like this:

 1. Create an `agent-kube-state-metrics.serviceaccount.yaml` file in the `agent-kube-state-metrics/resources/` folder: